 When goods are purchased in small or large volumes for a combined amount that is not significant, a relatively simple process will be sufficient, e.g. one person keeping a simple stock ledger and inventory.

-For complete instructions, see annex 5.10: Guidelines for store management and other assets.
+For more detailed guidance, see annex 5.10: Guidelines for store management and other assets.

 4.9.
 Equipment